rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Dynamic subscriptions, where a subscriber initiates a subscription negotiation with a publisher via an RPC.
 If the publisher is able to serve this request, it accepts it and then starts pushing notification messages back to the subscriber.
 If the publisher is not able to serve it as requested, then an error response is returned.

 Dynamic subscriptions are managed via protocol operations (in the form of RPCs, per [RFC7950], Section 7.14) made against targets located in the publisher.
-These RPCs have been designed extensibly so that they may be augmented for subscription targets beyond event streams.
-For examples of such augmentations, see the RPC augmentations in the YANG data model provided in [RFC8641].

 ### Dynamic Subscription State Machine